maxgoedjen/canis/README.md

 ## Setup

 Canis is best run on a separate server.
+Canis should run on Python 3.x and 2.7

 ### Environment Variables